Lotario (Handel): Act 3

 In captivity, Berengario and Matilde appeal to Adelaide to stop the war by using her influence with Lotario to have them crowned king and queen of Italy.
 Adelaide refuses.

 Berengario is beginning to regret his cruelty, but Matilde is made of sterner stuff.
 The two armies rush into battle, and Lotario seeing that Adelaide is in danger, calls a truce.
-Idalberto offers to die instead of Adelaide, however his father will not accept this, so the fighting starts again.
+Idelberto offers to die instead of Adelaide, however his father will not accept this, so the fighting starts again.

 Clorimondo worries that he may have backed the losing side in this struggle and reflects on the transitory nature of human fortunes (Aria:Alza al ciel).

-Idalberto discovers his mother arming herself for battle, ready to fight alongside her troops.
+Idelberto discovers his mother arming herself for battle, ready to fight alongside her troops.
 He begs her not to, but she scornfully refuses to listen to her son express such cowardice.
 Clorimundo enters with the news that the battle is over and Lotario has won.
 The enraged Matilde accuses her son of causing this defeat and orders Adelaide brought to her so that she can kill her with her own hands but is told that Adelaide has already been released.
-Idalberto suggests to his mother that she kill him instead which strikes Matilde as a good idea, but she cannot quite bring herself to do it.
+Idelberto suggests to his mother that she kill him instead which strikes Matilde as a good idea, but she cannot quite bring herself to do it.
 The victorious Lotario enters and orders Matilde arrested whereupon she tries to commit suicide but is prevented.

 Lotario lets Adelaide decide what is to become of Berengario and Matilde.
-Adelaide shows them forgiveness; they will be allowed to live in quiet retirement, while out of gratitude for saving her life, Idalberto will be King of Italy.
+Adelaide shows them forgiveness; they will be allowed to live in quiet retirement, while out of gratitude for saving her life, Idelberto will be King of Italy.
 Lotario and Adelaide will marry and rule Germany.
 They celebrate their love for one another (Duet: Sì, bel sembiante).